 From May 1963 to November 1965, radioactive iodine was released intentionally on seven separate occasions.
-On three occasions, human subjects were exposed.
+On three occasions, human subjects where exposed.
 The experiments were funded by the Atomic Energy Commission and were conducted at the National Reactor Testing Station in Idaho.

-The experiments were designed to improve knowledge of the transport of radioactive iodine, which is produced by nuclear reactors and nuclear bomb tests, through the air-vegetation-cow-milk sequence in the human food chain.
+The experiments were designed to improve knowledge of the transport of radioactive iodine, which is produced by nuclear reactors and nuclear bomb tests, through the alr-vegetation-cow-milk sequence in the human food chain.
 This information was considered desirable in developing reactor siting criteria, in the preparation of safety analysis reports, and as an aid to planning for emergency action after a radiation accident.

 Seven separate experiments were conducted.
-The general design was that radioactive iodine was released in gaseous form, and prevailing winds took the iodine over an area designated the "hot pasture."
+The general design was that radioactive iodine was released in gaseous form, and preture."
 Monitoring devices in the pasture determined the radioactivity deposited.
 A herd of cows was then led to the pasture to graze for several days.
 The cows were milked and the milk monitored for radioiodine.
 Humans were exposed either by drinking the milk or by direct exposure to the released iodine gas.
 The experiments collectively were called the Controlled Environmental Radioiodine Tests (CERT).